lawrenceleejr/DVMuReint/README.md

       # We have to edit the parameter card to force these decays to happen.
       # ** There is a template param card in this repo under Cards/ Use it to get the decays right. **
       # This decay table gets handed to pythia for the decay of the N1

+      # MAKE SURE to link the TWO cards in this repo into your cards directory.
+We need these params!

       ```